ASIA MARKETS: Asian Markets Reverse Course, Make Gains In Topsy-turvy Trading Day

 But he added the overnight gain might be viewed skeptically as some of it could be attributed to end-of-month positioning.

+The day's initial volatility might be something that investors need to get used to.

+Wendy Liu, head of China equity research at Nomura, said that the outlook on growth, expectations the Federal Reserve will keep raising interest rates and elevated valuations make it likely that volatility will increase into year-end.

-Oil prices added to early gains in Asia by midday as investors continued to react to the Organization of the Petroleum Exporting Countries and Russia agreeing to extend production curbs.
+Oil prices rose in Asia as investors continued to react to the Organization of the Petroleum Exporting Countries and Russia agreeing to extend production curbs.
 The decision had been expected by the market.
-U.S. and Brent futures were both up nearly 0.5%.
+U.S. and Brent futures were both up about 0.4%.

 Also popular on WSJ.com: